ILA Board of Directors

 The Board of Directors is the governing body of the ILA, comprising an outstanding team of accomplished professionals who are responsible for and committed to ensuring the ILA purpose and mission is carried out.
 The Board has important oversight responsibilities for the growth, sustainability, and financial health of the ILA.

-Self-Nominations to ILA’s Board Will Open Soon!
+Self-Nominations to ILA’s Board Are Open!

 ILA Board Chair